 ➢ Data source details and population

-On the one hand, the SENDA database registers all patients admitted to adult treatment programs in centres affiliated with the SENDA network and with public health insurance from 2010 to 2018 at the national level (N = 85,722).
+On the one hand, the SENDA database registers all patients admitted to adult treatment programs in centres affiliated with the SENDA network and with public health insurance from 2010 to 2019 at the national level (N = 85,722).
 The SENDA dataset also includes demographic, health, and treatment performance information.
-On the other hand, the Prosecutor’s Office database contains criminal records (finalised court outcomes) (N = 74,833) and demographic information (of the same people involved in SENDA’s database) from 2010 to 2018.

 ➢ Data Access